Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If you’re self-employed, you can still apply for some credit cards, as long as you meet the eligibility requirements.
-However, you may be required to submit different documents than if you are retired or employed by a company.
-Here’s a summary of the providers who accept self-employed applicants and the documents you need to provide to increase your chance of approval.
+If you’re self-employed, you can still apply for a credit card, as long as you meet the eligibility requirements.
+However, you may need to submit different documents than if you are retired or employed by a company.
+You can use this guide to compare credit card issuers who consider self-employed applicants and the documents you need to provide to apply.

 Mistakes to avoid

 Applying without researching

 If you’re self-employed, you need to provide additional documents and meet special eligibility requirements to receive approval.
 Rejected applications harm your credit file, so you need to conduct the necessary research to improve your chances of acceptance in the first place.

 If you’re unsure what you need to provide, see the relevant product disclosure statement (PDS) or contact the provider to confirm the terms and conditions you need to meet.

 If you do your research to ensure you meet the eligibility requirements and have the necessary documents, you increase your approval chances.

 Applying for several cards in a short time period

 If you applied for a card and it was rejected, don’t apply for another one immediately, as this also puts a dent in your credit file.
 Instead, do some research to establish why you weren’t accepted.
 If you didn’t have all the correct documents, make sure you have the most recent versions when you apply again in a few months.
 If the rejection was because of your credit history, you could start improving your credit file, which increases your chance of approval next time.Back to top

 Both buy now pay later plans and credit cards give you ways to pay off purchases over time – here’s how they compare.